-The Indian rupee symbol (₹) has a fascinating history, but has many myths surround its adoption, designing, early usage and for selection.
+The Indian rupee symbol (₹) has a fascinating history, but many myths surround its adoption, design, early usage, and selection.
 Here’s the accurate timeline, clarifying what actually happened:

 - Early 2009 – Designing the Symbol